darkpalacestudio/manuals/chameleon/manual/07_release_notes.md

 # Release Notes

+## v1.2.0
+- Add MS Processing options in footer
+- Add individual-channel-bypass in footer
+- Introduce versioning for themes and presets
+- Switch to high precision filter
+- Improve UI behaviour

 ## v1.1.2
 - Update to juce 8.0.2+ (with opengl bugfix)
 - Rename plugins to start with an uppercase character